RajaRakoto/4dev/README.md

 ### 📌 Scripts

+**Start**
-- 📜 `start` - run your application with bun
+- 📜 `start` - Run your application with bun.
-- 📜 `start:smol` - run your application with bun and a flag which configures the JavaScriptCore heap size to be smaller and grow slower ...
+- 📜 `start:smol` - Run your application with bun and a flag which configures the JavaScriptCore heap size to be smaller and grow slower.
-- 📜 `start:bin` - run your standalone binary app
+- 📜 `start:bin` - Run your standalone binary app.

+**Clean**
-- 📜 `clean` - remove coverage data, prod, build ...
+- 📜 `clean` - Remove coverage data, prod, build.

+**Development**
-- 📜 `dev` - execute app in a development environment, useful for seeing normal app behavior without interactive watch mode
+- 📜 `dev` - Launch your application in development mode with bun.
-- 📜 `dev:watch` - interactive watch mode to automatically transpile source files with bun in development
+- 📜 `dev:watch` - Interactive watch mode to automatically transpile source files with bun in development.
-- 📜 `dev:hot` - hot reloading of source files with bun in development
+- 📜 `dev:hot` - Hot reloading of source files with bun in development.
-- 📜 `dev:smol:watch` - interactive watch mode to automatically transpile source files with bun in development, while using --smol flag
+- 📜 `dev:smol:watch` - Interactive watch mode to automatically transpile source files with bun in development, while using --smol flag.
-- 📜 `dev:smol:hot` - hot reloading source files with bun in development, while using --smol flag
+- 📜 `dev:smol:hot` - Hot reloading source files with bun in development, while using --smol flag.

+**Build**
-- 📜 `build` - transpile and bundle source files with bun
+- 📜 `build` - Transpile and bundle source files with bun.
-- 📜 `build:watch` - interactive watch mode to automatically transpile source files with bun
+- 📜 `build:watch` - Interactive watch mode to automatically transpile source files with bun.
 - 📜 `build:bin` - bun's bundler implements a --compile flag for generating a standalone binary from a TypeScript or JavaScript file, use this in your production environment to ensure optimal execution of your app.

+**Testing**
-- 📜 `test` - run bun test
+- 📜 `test` - Run bun test.
-- 📜 `test:watch` - interactive watch mode to automatically re-run tests with bun
+- 📜 `test:watch` - Interactive watch mode to automatically re-run tests with bun.

+**Linting and Formatting**
-- 📜 `eslint` - lint source files with ESlint
+- 📜 `eslint` - Lint source files with ESLint.
-- 📜 `prettier` - reformat source files with Prettier
+- 📜 `prettier` - Reformat source files with Prettier.

+**Backup and Dependency Management**
-- 📜 `backup` - backup files with Grunt
+- 📜 `backup` - Backup files with Grunt.
-- 📜 `pkg-check` - check useless dependencies with depcheck
+- 📜 `pkg-check` - Check useless dependencies with depcheck.
-- 📜 `pkg-upgrade` - upgrade outdated dependencies (interactive mode) with npm-check-updates
+- 📜 `pkg-upgrade` - Upgrade outdated dependencies (interactive mode) with npm-check-updates.

+**Versioning**
-- 📜 `versioning` - start ungit server
+- 📜 `versioning` - Start ungit server.

+**npm Commands**
-- 📜 `npm-version:major`: Increments the major version number of your project
+- 📜 `npm-version:major` - Increments the major version number of your project using npm.
-- 📜 `npm-version:minor`: Increments the minor version number of your project
+- 📜 `npm-version:minor` - Increments the minor version number of your project using npm.
-- 📜 `npm-version:patch`: Increments the version patch number of your project
+- 📜 `npm-version:patch` - Increments the version patch number of your project using npm.

 ---